Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-How To Add RSS Feeds To WordPress Posts
+How To Add A Feed To Your WordPress Posts

-Can you add content from RSS feeds to a post instead of the sidebar?
+Can you add content from RSS feeds to posts?
 You sure can!

 You can easily do this using WordPress plugins.
-Search inside your Plugins section for RSS Aggregator, RSS feed to post, etc.
+Just search inside the Plugins admin screen (Plugins > Add New) for RSS, RSS feed to post, etc.

-Note: Most RSS plugins typically require configuration – visit the plugin sites for setup instructions, or contact us for assistance configuring plugins.
+Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us for help configuring plugins.

-Here are a few plugins that you can use to curate and add content from RSS feeds to your pages and posts:
+Here are a few WordPress plugins that you can use to curate and add content from RSS feeds to your posts and pages:

 WPeMatico